RegardsOss/RegardsOss.github.io/REGARDS-docs/reference/regards-installation-manual.md

 # 4\.
 Cloud installation

-The cloud installation allow you to install the REGARDS product components in **multiples physical or virtual host**.
+The cloud installation allows you to install the REGARDS product components in **multiples physical or virtual host**.
 The only requirement is that all the hosts could communicate throught **HTTPS protocol**.

 To do so, run the IzPack installation package on each host and select the second option when you are asked to choose how to install the system :